visidlab/visidlab.github.io/_publications/2019_eurovis_mvn.md

 # Authors in the "database" can be used with just the key (lastname).
 Others can be written properly.
 authors:
-- nobre
+- Carolina Nobre
-- streit
+- Marc Streit
 - meyer
-- lex
+- Alexander Lex

 journal-short: EuroVis
 year: 2019